kyma-project/istio/docs/user/tutorials/01-20-expose-httbin-gateway-api.md

     ```bash
     curl -s -I -HHost:your-domain.kyma.example.com "http://$INGRESS_HOST:$INGRESS_PORT/headers"
     ```
+    If successful, you get the code `200 OK` in response.

     >[!NOTE]
     > This task assumes there’s no DNS setup for the `httpbin.kyma.example.com` host, so the call contains the host header.